HSley13/chatApp_client/README.md

     2. Upon clicked on Group Settings, it Displays group members and enables direct messaging.
     3. Notifies group members they were added to groups and by whom.
 + **Read/Unread Message Notification** : Utilizes timestamps and database integration to notify users of read/unread messages.
-+ **Message Deletion** : Right Clicked or Press and Hold on one's message to delete it.
++ **Message Deletion** : Right Clicked or Press and Hold on one's message timestamp to delete it.

 ---